Recovering Attorneys' Fees in Patent Litigation Post-Octane Fitness and Highmark

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel on the new standard for awarding attorney fees in patent litigation and on strategies for fee motions.
+This CLE course will provide guidance to patent counsel on the new standard for awarding attorney fees in patent litigation and on strategies for fee motions.
 The panel will review recent Supreme Court decisions impacting attorney fees and the implications of the decisions for patent counsel.

 - Review of Octane and Highmark decisions and §285